Tuesday, November 10, 2009

 Lucky Dragons - Dream island laughing language

-These albums are all intriguing and compelling in different ways.
+These albums are all intriguing in different ways.
 They establish interesting atmospheres and moods, and play with unexpected directions and sounds.

 Better yet, what these little gems will do is enable you to make connections with wonderful people.
 Forget what other small coincidences may crop up ("Oh my gosh, I LOVE *insert rubbish TV show or whatever here* TOO!
 How FUNNY!!"); if you realise one of these albums is a shared interest, you'll know you've FOUND your life partner and can start drawing up marriage contracts right now, or non-heteros can figure something else out if you live somewhere backward, like Australia, where same-sex unions are not adequately recognised.